element-hq/element-meta/web-code-style.md

     ```typescript
     let errorMessage: Optional<string>;
     ```
-14. Objects, arrays, enums, etc must have each line terminated with a comma:
+14. Objects, arrays, enums and so on must have each line terminated with a comma:

     ```typescript
     const obj = {